nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 [//]: # (Adapted from https://ay2223s1-cs2103t-w17-4.github.io/tp/UserGuide.html#navigating-the-user-guide)

 After setting up and launching InternBuddy, you would see a GUI.
 Figure 1 illustrates the main parts of InternBuddy's GUI and Table 1 explains the function for each part.
-We would be referencing the different parts of the GUI throughout this developer guide.
+We will be referencing the different parts of the GUI throughout this developer guide.

 <p align="center">